md-tanveruzzaman/tic-tac-toe-vanilla-js/README.md

 # tic-tac-toe-vanilla-js
-Play the classic Tic-Tac-Toe game
+Play the classic Tic-Tac-Toe game-- Built with Vanilla JS